zezanx26/AzusaMusic/README.md

 - https://github.com/callsmusic/callsmusic : Source code used here as base
 - https://github.com/DevsExpo/FridayUserbot/blob/master/main_startup/helper_func/basic_helpers.py : Functioms from line 275 to 351
 - https://github.com/TheHamkerCat/WilliamButcherBot/blob/dev/wbb/modules/music.py : From lines 170 to 178

-> This project exists thanks to these awesome developers and their codes and contributions.
-> And credits goes to all who supported, all who helped and API & environmental requirement package devs and all projects helped in making this project.
-> Special thanks to you for using bot